mjunaidca/caxai/readme.md

 ## Features And Tech Stack

+1. Backend: FastAPI for efficient and scalable backend microservoice.
+2. Frontend: Next.js14 for a responsive and dynamic user interface.
+3. Custom GPT: Chat or talks to manage all your tasks.

 ### FastAPI Microservice
 - OAuth Protocol for User registration and authentication
 - CRUD operations for todos